k-cloud-labs/kinitiras/README.md

 Both mutate and validate policy are programmable via [CUE](https://cuelang.org/).

+### Constraint
-There is a **constraint** that the kubernetes object will be passed to CUE by `object` parameter and the mutating result will be returned by `patches` parameter and validating result will be returned by `validate` parameter.
+1. The kubernetes object will be passed to CUE by `object` parameter.
+2. The mutating result will be returned by `patches` parameter.
+3. The Validating result will be returned by `validate` parameter.
+4. Use `processing` to support data passing.
+It contains `http` and `output` schema.
+   1. `http` used to make a http(s) request.
+Refer to: [http](https://pkg.go.dev/cuelang.org/go/pkg/tool/http)
+   2. `output` used to receive response.
+You should add some properties you need to it.

 Schema: